swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Reentrancy

-The `@reentrant` attribute may be added to any actor-isolated function, actor class, or extension of an actor class.
+The `@reentrant` attribute may be added to any actor-isolated function, actor, or extension of an actor.
 The attribute has two forms:

 * `@reentrant`: Indicates that each potential suspension point within the function body is reentrant.
 * `@reentrant(never)`: Indicates that each potential suspension point within the function body is non-reentrant.